shantanu89/Practice_ML/README.md

 # Practice_ML

-This repo contains implementations of machine learning algorithms on basic data sets for practicing
+This repo contains the implementations of machine learning algorithms on basic data sets for practicing.